dvbportal/cloudnode-doc/cloudnode-command-line.rst

 The command line tool is itself a Node.js application the runs on the client side.
 See the `Prerequisites </prerequisites>`_ for details.

+If you don't want to install software on your local computer, use the developer shell which comes pre-installed with the command line and many more tools.

 Installation
 ------------